Skip to main content

 TestnettestNhttps://rpc.<testN>.testnets.gno.land:443

-Replace testN with the current testnet chainid — see Networks for the live list, including mainnet status.
+Replace testN with the current testnet chainid.
+See Networks for the live list, including mainnet status.

-Examples below use staging because it resets on a short cadence — fine for a throwaway first deploy.
+Examples below use staging because it resets on a short cadence, fine for a throwaway first deploy.
 For anything you want to keep around, use the current testnet instead; staging wipes regularly and your realm will disappear with it.
-Betanet (gnoland1) is the production network — there's no open faucet; funds can be granted case-by-case via a manually reviewed interest form.
+Betanet (gnoland1) is the production network.
+There's no open faucet; funds can be granted case-by-case via a manually reviewed interest form.

 1. Get test tokens

-Go to faucet.gno.land, paste your g1… address, pick a network, and submit.
+Deploys cost gas, paid in ugnot.
+Get them from the faucet: go to faucet.gno.land, paste your g1… address, pick a network, and submit.
 Tokens arrive in seconds.
 The faucet is rate-limited per address; wait out the cooldown if a re-request is rejected.

 2. Query on-chain